*Shipping by clipper not currently available.

 Don’t worry if the process seems complex or daunting.
 Your CS project manager has experience that can help and advise you as you go through the process.

-Tip Because the CE marking is a self-certification process, you cannot use a third-party "Test Certificate" even though it looks like a valid DoC.
-It has all the right information but it’s issued by the wrong party: the testing company and not the manufacturer (creator).
+Tip Because the “EU Declaration of conformity” is a self-certification process, you cannot use a third-party to make the “EU Declaration of Conformity”, and you also cannot use the “Test Certificate” issued by a third-party in lieu of the EU DoC.
+That may seem that it has all the right information but it’s issued by the wrong party: the testing company and not the manufacturer (creator).
+EU Declaration of Conformity must be issued by the manufacturer (creator) only.

 Question not answered here?
 Contact us to see how we can help.